What is gipc?

 What are the boundary conditions?

 Currently, gipc is developed against gevent 1.0.
 It is tested on CPython 2.6 & 2.7 on Linux as well as on Windows.
-Python 3 will be supported as soon as gevent supports it.
+Python 3 support will be ensured as soon as gevent officially supports it.

 Where are documentation and changelog?